Phryne Before the Areopagus

 Phryne Before the Areopagus (Phryne devant l'Areopage) is an 1861 painting by the French artist Jean-Léon Gérôme.
 The painting depicts the trial of Phryne, an ancient Greek hetaira (courtesan), who was charged with impiety.
 Phryne was said to have been acquitted after her defender Hypereides removed her robe and exposed her naked bosom, "to excite the pity of her judges by the sight of her beauty."

 The painting was exhibited at the 1861 Salon.
 It is in the collection of the Kunsthalle Hamburg in Germany.

 Context

 Phryne was an ancient Greek hetaira (courtesan), best known for her trial for impiety in which, according to legend, the jury was persuaded by the sight of her naked breasts to spare her.
+Though the title of Gérôme's painting sets Phryne's trial in the court of the Areopagus, the ancient sources discussing it do not.
+The comic playwright Posidippus, who described the trial in his play The Ephesian Woman, says that it took place in the Heliaia.

 Phryne was a popular subject for eighteenth- and nineteenth-century French artists, who emphasised her status as a courtesan and usually depicted her nude.
 From the mid-eighteenth century, artists such as Jean-Baptiste-Henri Deshays had depicted the trial of Phryne, and following Jacques-Louis David's charcoal drawing on the theme in 1818, they had increasingly focused on depicting her nakedness before her judges.
 Gérôme's version was immediately influenced by works by Charles Gleyre, in whose studio Gérôme had previously worked, and Victor Mottez.